Sunidhi23garg/rbac-user-auth/README.md

 Then visit: [http://localhost:9000](http://localhost:9000)

 🖥️ Usage
-Register via /register with a username, email, and password
+- Register via /register with a username, email, and password

-Log in via /login
+- Log in via /login

-Role-specific pages are shown based on assigned role (Admin/ CLient/ Moderator)
+- Role-specific pages are shown based on assigned role (Admin/ CLient/ Moderator)

-Admins can manage users
+- Admins can manage users

-🚀 Features
 ## 🚀 Features

 - User registration and login